disaaalt/disaaalt/README.md

 <br>
 I mainly use my time to:
 - Create APIs using JavaScript, Java and various other languages.
-- Working with cloud computing.
+- Working with the cloud.
 - Modding games and creating endless possibilites.
 <br>